 Retinoblastoma is a rare type of cancer found in the eye.
 In retinoblastoma, 1 or more tumors form in the retina.
 The retina is a layer of light-sensitive tissue that lines the back of the eye.
 It converts visual images into nerve impulses in the brain that allow us to see.
-If not treated, the tumors will continue growing.
-The cancer may grow along the optic nerve and reach the brain or it may travel to other parts of the body.

 Retina of the Eye

 Copyright © Nucleus Medical Media, Inc.

 During early stages of fetal development, fast-growing, immature cells called retinoblasts form.
 Later, these cells become retinal cells.
 In retinoblastoma, some of these cells quickly grow out of control.
 If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue forms, called a growth or tumor.
 The cancer may grow along the optic nerve and reach the brain, or it may travel to other parts of the body.